-Concrete cracks are typically caused by changes in the soil, which causes house settling and can damage your home's foundation.
-Whether you have cracked concrete blocks or a cracked concrete slab, it's a good indication that there's foundation settlement which needs to be fixed by a foundation repair contractor.
+Typically caused by changes in the soil, they cause house settling and can damage your home’s foundation.
+Whether you have cracked concrete blocks or a cracked concrete slab, it’s a good indication that there’s foundation settlement which needs to be fixed by a foundation repair contractor.

 What Causes Concrete Cracks?

 Cracked concrete or a cracked concrete slab is caused by house settlement.
 Settling is a result of changes in the soil your home is built on, and occurs when the ground is no longer able to support the weight of your house.

 A lot of rain, an inadequate drainage system or poor grading could be creating problems for the soil your home’s foundation sits on.
 When wet, soil expands and becomes soft– like a sponge – and pushes against your foundation, resulting in bowed walls, horizontal cracks and vertical cracks.